-Stricklands Glen Wastewater Pumping Station (WwPS) is a small pumping station, located adjacent to Bryan's Burn stream, just off the North Down Coastal Path in Bangor.
+Stricklands Glen Wastewater Pumping Station (WwPS) is a small pumping station located adjacent to Bryan's Burn stream, just off the North Down Coastal Path, which transfers wastewater to Brompton Road WwPS.

-The existing WwPS has been in operation for over 40 years and needs updating to meet NI Environment Agency water quality standards.
+The existing WwPS at Stricklands Glen has been in operation for over 40 years and needs updating to meet NI Environment Agency water quality standards.

-The upgrade - for which planning approval has been granted - will involve the construction of a new wastewater pumping station beside the existing facility, which will remain in operation during the work.
+The upgrade involves the construction of a new wastewater pumping station beside the existing facility, which will remain in operation during the work.